 Where the design community meets.

-London Freelance Product Designer Joined almost 4 years ago
+London Freelance Product Designer Joined over 5 years ago

 Milanote, and more recently been introduced to Miro which I'm yet to explore fully but looks great.

 I mainly follow via his Roden newsletter, but Craig Mod does a great job of this: https://craigmod.com/